 fprefixis a string with the beginning of filenames to be considered as texts to be processed (e.g 'text', 'post', whatever) — but make sure it does not match other files in the working directory, like the archive directory, address files, or log and temporary files!

-draftcontains the string that should mark draft texts which are not (yet) to be published; it is used as a
+pubreadycontains the string that should mark texts ready for publication; it is used as a

 archdenotes a directory (must be writable of course) where postings (input text/Markdown files) are moved, after being processed and published

 htmlheaddefines the string prepended to the files resulting from Markdown-HTML conversion

 htmlfootis the analogue for the ending of these files